Super-Protocol/py_competition/README.md

 ▪️ see more criteria in **Evaluation and Decision-Making Process for Competition Results section**

-✅ **Announce the release of your solution on the Super Protocol Disord server and make the following tweet:**
+✅ **Announce the release of your solution on the Super Protocol Discord server and make the following tweet:**

 ⚡️ **Web3 is coming.
 Just deployed my own image-2-image AI solution in a fully decentralized and confidential mode thanks to @super__protocol**